-Prompted by initial studies by a graduate student in the Department of Entomology, NCSU, Mr. Kijong Cho, it was found that the holes in Vispore (400 holes/in2) spunbonded polyester (Remay) and some of the other screening materials are big enough that thrips should be able to squeeze through.
+Prompted by initial studies by a graduate student in the Department of Entomology, NCSU, Mr. Kijong Cho, it was found that the holes in Vispore (400 holes/in2), spunbonded polyester (Remay) and some of the other screening materials are big enough that thrips should be able to squeeze through.
 Yet these materials effectively exclude thrips; how is this possible?
 Perhaps the answer is that screening materials are not recognized by thrips as a suitable substrate to feed on.
 Thrips often probe the surfaces they land on with their needlelike mouthparts.
 Apparently this is their method of finding suitable plants to feed on (about half of the complaints on thrips received by the NCSU Plant Disease and Insect Clinic are from people complaining of being bitten).
 When the thrips probe the screening they may automatically resume flight searching for a suitable host plant.

-In 1990, in a comparative study, four small greenhouses were fitted with Vispore (400 and 1600 holes per square inch), Remay spunbonded polyester, and FlyBarr (reinforced spunbounded polyester) (Baker and Jones, 1990).
-Each house had an exhaust fan controlled by a thermostat so that as the days warmed up and the insects started flying, the houses would have static pressure drops.
+In 1990, in a comparative study, four small greenhouses were fitted with Vispore (400 and 1600 holes per square inch), Remay spunbonded polyester, and FlyBarr (reinforced spunbonded polyester) (Baker and Jones, 1990).
+Each house that as the days warmed up and the insects started flying, the houses would have static pressure drops.
 Chrysanthemums were grown as the "crop."
-Thrips and aphids were monitored inside the outside the small greenhouses.
-All of the screening materials were effective in excluding thrips and aphids.
+Thrips and aphids were monitored inside and outside the small greenhouses.
+All of the screening materials effective were in

-In 1991 and '92, biological control demonstrations were set up at commercial greenhouses in Concord and Gatonia, NC.
-Air intake vents and doors were screened with Vispore 1600 holes/in2 and Remay spunbounded polyester as one management practice.
-Though the data are somewhat inconclusive, in 1992 it appears that number of whiteflies in the Remay-screened biocontrol greenhouse grew weekly in comparison to those outside and those in a nearby unscreened greenhouse in which the grower was using Tame plus Orthene regularly to control whiteflies.
+In 1991 and '92, biological control demonstrations were set up at commercial greenhouses in Concord and Gastonia, NC.
+Air intake vents and doors were screened with Vispore 1600 holes/in2 and Remay spunbonded polyester as one management practice.
+Though the data are somewhat inconclusive, in 1992 it appears that numbers of whiteflies in the Remay-screened biocontrol greenhouse grew weekly in comparison to those outside and those in a nearby unscreened greenhouse in which the grower was using Tame plus Orthene regularly to control whiteflies.
 In this case, the screening may have been confining the whiteflies to the biocontrol greenhouse!

 We plan to continue these exclusion experiments in hopes of formulating effective, convenient and affordable screening techniques to augment other pest management procedures for greenhouse ornamentals.